 Superhuman Transfusion: It's revealed in Advent that in order to be able to Megamerge, the "Chosen Ones" needs to be infused with Albert's blood, which contains his DNA, which is the key for Megamerging.
 It can be argued that the DNA is "datafied" as humans and reploids have machine parts.
 Not entirely played straight, but it's still there.

 Super Mode: The Overdrive Invoke System in the first game.
-When activated (indicated by an aura), you can assign elemental affinities to your normal attacks (except for Model PX, which enables you to phase through the enemies while dashing).
-Your weapon energy will be consumed slowly when it's activated, and the Overdrive mode will stop if the energy is depleted, or if you get hit.
+When activated (indicated by an aura), you can assign elemental affinities to your normal attacks (except for Model PX, which enables you to phase through enemies while dashing).
+Your weapon energy will be consumed slowly while it's activated, and the Overdrive mode will stop if the energy is depleted, or if you get hit.
 You can also deactivate it manually.

 Talking Is a Free Action: The Pseudoroid bosses has a time to talk to the heroes before exploding.
 Even if they've been cut in half.

 Talking Weapon: The Biometals are all qualify, except for Model W and Model O. Oddly enough, Models H, F, L and P becomes The Voiceless in the sequel, but that may be justified by them having evil users.

 The Stinger: ZXA has one what reveals that the enemy Mega Men are Not Quite Dead and Master Thomas is not as benevolent as he appears.

 Theme Music Power-Up: In the first game, after a little lecture from the 6 Biometals, you get a brief moment of your protagonist's bright idealism, accompanied by Green Grass Gradation (the very upbeat and optimistic Area A music from the very beginning of the game), before commencing the final battle.